viboverse/viboverse/README.md

 ## 🚀 About Me

-I'm a **Frontend Developer** and **ICT student** in Finland who loves building modern web applications.
+I'm a **Web Developer** and **ICT student** in Finland who loves building modern web applications.
 I specialize in React, TypeScript, and creating user-friendly interfaces that solve real problems.

 I focus on writing clean code and delivering great user experiences.
 Every project is an opportunity to learn something new and build something meaningful.